Regional variations of barbecue: Mongolia

 Nomadic Mongolians have several barbecue methods, one of which is khorkhog.
 They first heat palm-sized stones to a high temperature over a fire and alternate layers of lamb and stone in a pot.
 The cooking time depends on the amount of lamb used.
 It is believed that it is good for one's health to hold the stone used for cooking.

-Another way of cooking is a boodog ("boo" means wrap in Mongolian).
+Another way of cooking is a boodog (boo means "wrap" in Mongolian).
 Usually marmot or goats are cooked in this way.
 There is no pot needed for cooking boodog, after slaughter and dressing, the innards are put back inside the carcass through a small hole, and the whole carcass is cooked over the fire.

 The Mongolian barbecue often found in restaurants is a style of cooking falsely attributed to the mobile lifestyle of nomadic Mongolians.
 Originating in Taiwan in the mid to late 20th century, the so-called "Mongolian barbecue", a popular dish in American and Canadian Chinese restaurants, consists of thinly sliced lamb, beef, chicken, pork, or other meat, seasonings, vegetables, and noodles, or a combination thereof, which is quickly cooked over a flat circular metal surface that has been heated.

 Southeast Asia

-Satay is popular in several Southeast Asian countries, including Thailand, Malaysia, Singapore, Indonesia and the Philippines.
+Satay is popular in several Southeast Asian countries, such as Thailand, Malaysia, Singapore, Indonesia and the Philippines.
 It consists of pieces of meat skewered on bamboo sticks marinated in a mixture of spices similar to a curry mix and pulverised peanut.

 Most common meats are chicken, lamb, and beef, and in non-Muslim enclaves one will also find satay made from pork and animal offal.

 Satay is a mainstay of most Malaysian, Indonesian, and Singaporean barbecues.
 Traditional satay uses only chicken thigh meat cut into strips before they are skewered.
 Other types of satay include pork, mutton, and beef.

 After the meat has been cooked over a charcoal flame, it is served with a thick, gooey dipping sauce made from the same mixture as the marinade for the meat, a peanut-tasting, curry-like mixture.

 In the mountainous regions of North Borneo, the local Kadazan people's specialities are chicken satay and snake-meat satay, though the latter, as of 2007, is only available under exceptional circumstances.

 Before 1990, it was possible to get satay of animals like tapir, elephants, flying fox, goannas and wild boar.
 However, these animals are now rare or endangered and their use in this manner is prohibited.